 Meanwhile, we will continue to invest in maintaining our properties to a high standard, ensuring tenant safety at all times.
 We already have plans in place to catch up on work delayed as a result of the pandemic as well as moving forward on our cyclical and planned maintenance programmes.
-These next two years will see us investing around £2m annually to improve our properties; replacing boilers, kitchens, bathrooms, back and front doors, and close lighting.
+These next two years will see us investing around £3m to replace components such as kitchens, bathrooms and windows.
+As well as looking to find a renewable heating solution to some of our stock and addressing affordable warmth for our customers.

 We will also continue to offer a high quality Factoring Service via our subsidiary.
 Our customers are mostly owners of flats adjacent to our own and in 18 closes, we are the minority owner.
 Their co-operation is therefore essential for ongoing maintenance and meeting higher energy standards.
 Currently we provide this service to 287 customers (35% are owner occupiers and 65% private landlords) and expect this number to remain relatively stable over the next 5 years.
+We have reviewed our Buying & Selling Strategy to pro-actively take advantage of the ROTS (Rent of the Shelf) Scheme focusing on the purchase of houses and taking PHA into majority owner in closes we are likely to be blocked on future maintenance costs by existing owners.